mikeingold/MeshIntegrals.jl/docs/surfaceintegral_triangle.md

 # Surface Integral Over a Triangle

+**Note: This explanation reflects my original method but is no longer valid.
+An updated derivation is planned. **

 A linear transformation can be applied that maps any triangle onto a Barycentric coordinate system.
 A linear correction factor is then applied to correct for the domain transformation, where the area of the original triangle is $A$ and the area